 I’m a data policy wonk and data tinkerer, who moved back to Australia in September 2016 after working in London, the Hague and Paris.
 I’m currently working as a Senior Fellow with Professor Genevieve Bell’s 3A Institute, based within the College of Engineering and Computer Science at the Australian National University.

-I write about open data, data ethics, privacy and AI-type things in various places.
+I write about artificial intelligence, open data, data ethics and privacy in various places.
 Some are linked to from my blog.
 I’ve been published in the Guardian, the New Scientist, the Royal Statistical Society’s StatsLife, the Australian Centre for Ethics and a range of technology and policy publications.
-I also speak about data issues in various settings in Australia and overseas.
-You might have heard me talking about artificial intelligence and data ethics for ABC Radio National’s ‘Big Ideas’ program, or on Future Tense.
-Speaking at SXSW in 2017 about data anonymisation and a project I was involved with anonymising 75 years of British food diary data was a 2017 highlight.
-I have a book coming out with Melbourne University Publishing called Made by Humans: The AI Condition on 30 July 2018.
+I also speak about data issues in various settings in Australia and overseas, including for ABC Radio National, ABC News Breakfast, at SXSW and Australian writing and science festivals.
+In 2018 my first book, Made by Humans: The AI Condition was released by Melbourne University Publishing.

 I like science fiction films, board games and pop music and I like incorporating these into data-related work wherever I can.
 I even co-designed a board game about open data with Jeni Tennison that’s been picked up in 19 countries.